What is a Joint Venture?

 Conclusion

-Joint Ventures are the best and most effective way to undertake the business objective that requires capabilities that are over and above one entity’s core domain of a business.
+Joint Ventures are the best and most effective way to undertake the business objective that requires capabilities that are over and above one entity’s core domain of business.
 By way of JV, entities can pool their resources and achieve the business goal with limited liability.
 Entering into JV reduces the cost of developing domain knowledge and improves the probability of achieving success.